hablapps/pairstrading/PostPairsTrading.md

 Imagine **we selected 13 world indexes** and aimed to assess whether they are **cointegrated or not**.
 In this scenario, a crucial tool at our disposal is the Augmented Dickey-Fuller (ADF) test, an essential statistical test for assessing the stationarity of time series data.
 The more stationary the time series are, the more cointegrated they are likely to be.

 For the sake of simplicity, we will be using [PyKX](https://code.kx.com/pykx/2.4/index.html).
 This is necessary as we require importing our ADF test function and plotting a heatmap of our results.
 Developing these functionalities directly in Q might introduce errors and would be time-consuming, to say the least.
-Hence, we rely on PyKX to streamline the process by importing relevant libraries such as statsmodels.
+Hence, we rely on PyKX to streamline the process by importing relevant libraries from the Python ecosystem.

 ```q
 system "l pykx.q"
 ```

 Next, we need to import the **statsmodels library**, a prominent tool in Python for statistical modeling and hypothesis testing.
-It equips analysts with a robust toolkit for data analysis, encompassing regression analysis, time series analysis, and multivariate analysis.
+It equips analysts with a robust toolkit for regression, time series, and multivariate analysis.
 Specifically, within the **statsmodels** package, the **statsmodels.tsa.stattools** module features **the Augmented Dickey-Fuller (ADF) test**.

 ```q
 coint:.pykx.import[`statsmodels.tsa.stattools]`:coint